Mathenda/python-movie-recommender/README.md

 ## Dataset

-The dataset used in this project is `jabril-movie-ratings.csv`, which contains the following columns:
+The dataset used in this project is `new_file.csv`, which contains the following columns:

 - `item`: The ID of the movie.
 - `title`: The title of the movie.